json-hc/json-hc-specification/README.md

 If you want to compare json-hc to [mike kelly's](https://github.com/mikekelly/) awesome [hal](stateless.co/hal_specification.html), I created a document called [json-hc-vs-hal.md](./json-hc-vs-hal.md).

+There is also an example api built with json-hc, which describes a game server api at [gameserver-json-example.md](./gameserver-json-example.md).

 The official site of json-hc is <https://json-hc.org>.
 The maintainer and creator is [dracoblue](https://dracoblue.net).

 ## Tooling for the Internet Draft